 One of London’s best kept bar secret, Le Salon is a dark, intimate and seductive haven for cocktail lovers, offering all the classics with a few twists.
 The décor is a mix of black and red in sumptuous fabrics and it really feels like you’re somewhere very few know about.

 The bar is on the top floor of a restaurant by Joel Robuchon, one of the most celebrated chefs across the world, which you can only access by a lift.

-The information was correct at the time of writing in 2013.
+The information was correct at the time of writing.